mercadona/rele/docs/guides/basics.rst

 To publish data, we simply pass in the topic to which we want our data to be published to, followed by a valid json serializable Python object.

-.. note:: If you want to publish other types of objects, you may configure the encoder class.
+.. note:: If you want to publish other types of objects, you may configure a custom :ref:`settings_encoder_path`.

 If you need to pass in additional attributes to the Message object, you can simply add ``kwargs``.
 These must all be strings: